ITA-TECNOLOGIA/AUTO-DataGenCARSPlus/README.md

 ## License

-Open source license: If you are creating an open source application under a license compatible with the GNU GPL license v3 you may use AUTO-DataGenCARS under its terms and conditions.
+Open source license: If you are creating an open source application under a license compatible with the GNU GPL license v3 you may use AUTO-DataGenCARS+ under its terms and conditions.

 ## Reference

-Please make sure to cite the [paper](https://www.sciencedirect.com/science/article/pii/S157411921630270X) if you use AUTO-DataGenCARS for your research:
+Please make sure to cite the [paper](https://www.sciencedirect.com/science/article/pii/S157411921630270X) if you use AUTO-DataGenCARS+ for your research:

 ```
 @article{mc2017datagencars,